 On January 1, 2011, the General Assembly enacted an amendment to the Code of Virginia allowing for tax exemption on real property for qualified veterans that are 100% service-connected, permanent and totally disabled, or surviving spouse.
+On July 15, 2011, Virginia Attorney General, Kenneth T. Cuccinelli II, opined that "if a veteran receives a 100% service-connected, permanent, and total disability rating from the VA for any reason, the tax exemption will apply."
 In order to qualify for this exemption, the veteran must present to the Commissioner of the Revenue the following documentation:

-A letter from the U. S Department of Veterans Affairs (VA) stating 100% service-connected, permanent and total disability.
+- A letter from the U. S. Department of Veterans Affairs (VA) stating 100% service-connected, permanent and total disability.
 The veteran must request the letter of disability from the VA office; it will not automatically be provided.
 The VA has created a form, VA Form 21-4138 (PDF) may be used for this request.

-A written statement indicating the name of the disabled veteran and spouse, if applicable, as well as indicating whether the real property is jointly owned by a husband and wife and certifying that the real property is occupied as the veteran's principal place of residence.
+- A written statement indicating the name of the disabled veteran and spouse, if applicable, as well as indicating whether the real property is jointly owned by a husband and wife and certifying that the real property is occupied as the veteran's principal place of residence.
 In lieu of the written statement, the veteran may complete our application.

 For more information or assistance, you may call our office

 To view the complete amendment to the Code of Virginia regarding this tax relief, please visit the Virginia's Legislative Information System website.